 It is an open ended project in that we intend to continue to add new places and people as they are identified and passed to us for inclusion.
 The initial selection was provided by member societies from both Federations and we are grateful to them for the work in compiling the information.
 Contributions are welcome from individuals or organisations that have an interest in such places and people.
 All contributors will be identified on the web page concerned.

 The project was formally launched by President Michael D. Higgins in the National Library of Ireland on Thursday 8 October 2015.
-A report of the event can be read on the FULS website H E R E. Use the Back Button to return to this page.
+A report of the event is available on the Menu aside.

 The project is one of a number of activities undertaken by the Federations.
 Each year we organise a joint visit to an area or place of special interest.
-Not only does this provide an informative and enjoyable event, it is also an opportunity for people from all parts of the island to meet and make friends.
+We organise Seminars and Workshops on topics of historical and similar interest, Not only do these provide an informative and enjoyable event, it is also an opportunity for people from all parts of the island to meet and make friends.

 To start, select Ireland Map.